Treat people as if they are who they can be and you help them to become who they’re capable of being.

 Dee-Dee Stout holds a Master’s degree in Health Counseling from San Francisco State University, a program that she designed herself to meet her educational needs.
 She also holds a Bachelor’s degree in Psychology with a minor in Human Sexuality from the same University.

-Dee-Dee is a California Certified Alcohol and Drug Counselor, Level II (CADC-II) and holds international reciprocity as well (ICADC).
-She is also part of the international Motivational Interviewing Network of Trainers (MINT; for more, see www.motivationalinterview.org).
-Dee-Dee has done extensive training in the field of substance use disorders/problems and behavior change with such experts as Drs.
+Dee-Dee was a California Certified Alcohol and Drug Counselor, Level II (CADC-II) for 20 years, finally deciding that her devotion to what works - harm reduction - outweighed any need for the certification and so gave it up.
+She continues to be an active member of the international Motivational Interviewing Network of Trainers (MINT; for more, see www.motivationalinterview.org).
+Dee-Dee also has extensive training in the field of substance use disorders and behavior change, studying with such experts as Drs.
 William Miller & Steve Rollnick (Motivational Interviewing), Drs.
-Scott D. Miller & Barry Duncan (The Heroic Client: Becoming Client-Centered and Outcome-Oriented; The Heart and Soul of Change), Jane Peller, LCSW & John Walter, LCSW (Recreating Brief Therapy), Dr. Patt Denning (Practicing Harm Reduction Psychotherapy), and the late Dr. G. Alan Marlatt (Harm Reduction; Mindfulness-Based Relapse Prevention) among many others.
+Scott D. Miller & Barry Duncan (The Heroic Client: Becoming Client-Centered and Outcome-Oriented; The Heart and Soul of Change; PCOMS & FIT on outcome-informed work), Jane Peller, LCSW & John Walter, LCSW (Recreating Brief Therapy), Dr. Patt Denning (Practicing Harm Reduction Psychotherapy), and the late Dr. G. Alan Marlatt (Harm Reduction; Mindfulness-Based Relapse Prevention), and many others.
+Recently Dee-Dee has added Brainspotting (certification to be complete Summer 2021) to her repertoire of tools to help with anxiety, trauma, and other mental & physical health challenges.

 Dee-Dee has worked in numerous treatment settings: therapeutic community (TC), social model, and medical-model settings in a variety of treatment levels for those with substance use disorders/other mental health challenges – both for individual clients and for their family/concerned significant others.
 Her past accomplishments in treatment include developing exercise programs; forming a relapse prevention treatment program for a large HMO; starting a family program for a residential social-model treatment program in the East Bay, and bringing trauma-informed treatment to female prisoners and other moms.

-Dee-Dee has conducted some 800 presentations and trainings to date – most particularly on Motivational Interviewing - including such subjects as: Anger Management, Families of Substance Users and Abusers, the Stages of Change, Human Sexuality, Nutrition, and more.
+Dee-Dee has conducted some 900 presentations and trainings to date – most particularly on Motivational Interviewing - including such subjects as: Anger Management, Families of Substance Users and Abusers, the Stages of Change, Human Sexuality, Nutrition, and more.
 She is a frequent Bay Area speaker and trainer and has presented at numerous conferences including the International EAP Conference in Vancouver, several Harm Reduction Conferences, the annual Federal Bureau of Prisons Conference, and State of California Department of HealthCare Services Conferences.
 She has spoken to groups as diverse as EAGALA (equine-assisted therapy) to Cornell University (MI) to the Annual Voice Conference (through UCSF Department of Otolaryngology) in San Francisco.
 She was even filmed by the Emmy-award winning Showtime series “Penn & Teller’s Bullshit!” and is often interviewed for comments for radio and in press on treatment.
-She can be seen in the recent film “The Business of Recovery.” (available at amazon.com)
+She can also be seen in the groundbreaking film “The Business of Recovery.” (

-Dee-Dee has spent time volunteering with the Department of Public Health/Community Behavioral Health Services (CBHS) and the Volunteer Legal Services Program (VLSP) here in San Francisco as well as with various organizations promoting human rights, including queer rights and drug user’s rights.
+Dee-Dee has spent time volunteering with the Department of Public Health/Community Behavioral Health Services (CBHS) and the Volunteer Legal Services Program (VLSP) in San Francisco as well as with various organizations promoting human rights, including queer rights and drug user’s rights.
 Previously, she worked in such areas as marketing & advertising, radio, and taught Suzuki piano for a decade.
-Most recently she writes a blog for Families for Sensible Drug Policy (FSDP) called “Family Matters/Families Matter” which covers a wide range of issues regarding families, substance use, and drug policy.
-Her current clinical focus is working with families and individuals who love those who use drugs and to abolish the “tough love” treatment of drug users.
+Most recently she wrote a blog for Families for Sensible Drug Policy () called “Family Matters/Families Matter” which covered a wide range of issues regarding families, substance use, and drug policy.
+Her current clinical focus is working with individuals and their friends & families in a respectful, loving, & harm reducing way and to abolish the standard “tough love” treatment of drug users which Dee-Dee sees too often irreparably harms the rest of the family, too.